- 2-Minute Article

 3. Are you taking steps now to stay healthy and fit?

 When you’re healthy, you can usually expect lower healthcare costs.
 So what can you do to improve your chances of remaining healthy?
 Keeping weight off through exercise and diet can help reduce blood pressure, get diabetes under control, and alleviate arthritis.
-And stopping smoking (if you still do) is a no-brainer.
+In addition, stopping smoking (if you still do) is a no-brainer.

 4. Do you have any chronic health conditions that are likely to continue?